repiexelated/NBT/src/test/resources/ABOUT_TEST_DATA.md

 - 10 11

 ### 1.13.0 / r.0.0.mca
-Chunk has villager, chicken, turtle eggs, bed, and multiple biomes
+Chunk has villager, chicken, turtle eggs, bed, and multiple biomes - uhh no it doesn't! no entities, just a mineshaft reference.

 Chunks:
 - 6 10

 ### 1.13.1 / r.2.2.mca
 OG test region file used for most initial development / testing.
+Really, these are boring chunks and not good for much except the basics.

-Contains 3 chunks
+Contains 3 chunks - all have "UpgradeData" tag with some "Indices" populated

-Unsure but may be an upgraded / partially upgraded region from a previous version.

 ### 1.13.2
 has chickens, horses, and villagers